 The use of feedback in a control-theoretic scenario has been well studied within a variety of different fields -- its use dates back at least two millennia where the flow of water was regulated to improve the accuracy of water clocks.
 The application of feedback models became widespread during the Industrial Revolution and since then their use has become ubiquitous in engineered systems \cite{kumar2014control}.
 In recent years, the methodology has been applied in the setting of equity trading wherein a closed-loop feedback system is used to modulate the investment level, $I(t)$, in response to changes in the equity price, $p(t)$.
 As this basic system reacts to changes in price, rather than making predictions about future price movements, the resulting strategy is often described as ``model free''.

-The initial framework was originally developed from a purely long investment perspective \cite{barmish2008trading}, but was later extended so that one takes both long and short positions in the equity -- the so-called ``simultaneous long-short'' (SLS) strategy \cite{barmish2011performance}.
+Our starting point is the trading framework developed by Barmish which initially considered only a long investment~\cite{barmish2008trading}, but was later extended so that one takes both long and short positions in the equity -- the so-called ``simultaneous long-short'' (SLS) strategy \cite{barmish2011performance}.
+(For related earlier work, see~\cite{cover1991universal,dokuchaev1998positive,dokuchaev1998arbitrage,dokuchaev2002bounded,dokuchaev2004universal}.)
 The key feature of the SLS strategy is that the resulting gain function, $g(t)$, is guaranteed to be positive under (potentially restrictive) assumptions of deterministic $p(t)$ (albeit this is not assumed to be known), continuous trading, perfect liquidity, and the absence of transaction fees (for more details see \cite{barmish2011performance}).
-Further developments in this area included the consideration of interest rates and collateral requirements \cite{barmish2011arbitrage, barmish2012market, malekpour2013stock, barmish2015stock}.
-This work culminated in \cite{barmish2016new} which laid the foundations for many future research directions such as using a controller with delay \cite{malekpour2016stock}, different price process models \cite{baumann2017simultaneously, baumann2017stock}, time varying price evolution parameters \cite{primbs2017robustness} and also the use of a proportional-integral (PI) controller rather than the proportional controller which was used in the original SLS strategy \cite{malekpour2018generalization}.
+Further developments in this area included the consideration of interest rates and collateral requirements \cite{barmish2011arbitrage, barmish2012market, barmish2015stock, malekpour2013stock}.
+This work culminated in~\cite{barmish2016new} which laid the foundations for many future research directions such as using a controller with delay \cite{malekpour2016stock}, different price process models \cite{baumann2017stock, baumann2017simultaneously}, time varying price evolution parameters \cite{primbs2017robustness}, assets with correlated prices \cite{deshpande2018generalization}, and also the use of a proportional-integral (PI) controller rather than the proportional controller which was used in the original SLS strategy \cite{malekpour2018generalization}.